Mclmadden/NGC1333IRAS4/Week 3.md

 Troubleshooting instructed to use `self.fitleg.set_draggable(True)` but unsure where to input as straight into `ipython` returns message: `NameError: name 'self' is not defined`

-Informed by PySpecKit coauthor Adam Ginsburg that PySpecKit doesn't work with astropy quatities, so guesses must be unitless, and Ginsburg sent latest development version that resolves the draggable issue
+Informed by PySpecKit coauthor Adam Ginsburg that PySpecKit doesn't work with astropy quatities, so guesses must be unitless, and Ginsburg's latest development version resolves the draggable issue: `pip install https://github.com/pyspeckit/pyspeckit/archive/master.zip`

 Updated code: